Github-Classroom-Cybros/Learn-Github/README.md

 Doing so won’t display any output.
 Now copy the second line and paste it into your terminal.
 This will push our changes to GitHub.
 You’ll see output, something like that shown in the screenshot below.
 Now go back to GitHub in your browser and refresh the page.
 You’ll see our `README.md` and `index.php` displayed in the files list, and the contents of the README.md rendered at the bottom of the page.

 ![github-post-first-push](https://user-images.githubusercontent.com/25201562/31314387-4f2c67ba-ac1d-11e7-8c35-707c5d0c2e8f.png)

+Now, Since you are __familiar with How to create project and repository__ learn more about [push and pull requests](https://guides.github.com/activities/hello-world/)

 ## The Bottom Line